Michael Douglas films PSA for OCF

 There are two known pathways leading to oral cancer.
 This first is tobacco and alcohol use.
 The other is through exposure to HPV (human papilomma virus – HPV16).
 When oral cancer is detected early, survival rates are good (80-90%).
-Unfortunately, most oral cancers are not detected until late stage, which is why the death rate from oral cancer is high (45% five years after diagnosis).
+Unfortunately, most oral cancers are not detected until a late stage, which is why the death rate from oral cancer is high (45% five years after diagnosis).
 In the US, oral cancer kills one person every hour of every day; this is why our dentists believe taking an oral cancer screening test is vital to helping maintain your oral health.

 ?
 Who is at risk for oral cancer?

+?
 How does Atlanta Dental Spa screen for oral cancer?

-Furthermore, if you have a lump, bump, crack, ulcer, spot or other area of concern in/on your mouth, lips, tongue, palate, gums, cheek, or throat, we ask that you call us immediately, so that we can see you for an additional exam.
+Furthermore, if you have a lump, bump, crack, ulcer, spot or other area of concern in/on your mouth, lips, tongue, palate, gums, cheek, or throat, we ask that you call us immediately so that we can see you for an additional exam.

 ?
 Will my insurance pay for oral cancer screening?

 Some dental and medical insurance companies DO cover oral cancer screenings.
 And flex-spending accounts and health savings accounts (FSA and HSA) will reimburse for this procedure.